aws-samples/amazon-mq-workshop/labs/lab-7.md

 ### 3. Log into the ActiveMQ Web console

-On the next page, click on **Manage ActiveMQ broker** and provide your credentials.
+On the next page, click on **Manage ActiveMQ broker** and provide the credentials for the Admin user that you entered when creating the broker or in the CloudFormation stack.
 After a successful login, you are forwarded to the overview page.
 Here you can find, among others, the information about the brokers up-time and used memory:

 <details><summary>Screenshot</summary><p>